 How do you say in a sentence what you do?

-I design products and services with impact and scale from government, a fairer and more secure internet to reinventing what used to be email.
+I design products and services with impact and scale from government, a fairer and more secure internet to reinventing email.

 What do you call yourself exactly?